vvorobjov/nrp-core/README.md

 Install ROS: follow the installation instructions: http://wiki.ros.org/noetic/Installation/Ubuntu.
 To enable ros support in nrp on `ros-noetic-ros-base` is required.

 Tell nrp-core where your catkin workspace is located: export a variable CATKIN_WS pointing to an existing catkin workspace root folder.
 If the variable does not exist, a new catkin workspace will be created at `${HOME}/catkin_ws`.

-# Fix deprecated type in OGRE (std::allocator<void>::const_pointer has been deprecated with glibc-10).
-Until the upstream libs are updated, use this workaround.
-It changes nothing, the types are the same
-sudo sed -i "s/typename std::allocator<void>::const_pointer/const void*/g" /usr/include/OGRE/OgreMemorySTLAllocator.h

 # SpiNNaker
 Follow the instructions at: https://spinnakermanchester.github.io/development/gitinstall.html.